 This is not the time to reinvent the wheel to move your scholars as readers!
 Leverage the resources available on the Ed Institute Library to help you build a plan to address scholar needs.
-Below are suggested resources and tips to help you determine which lessons and goals will best help small groups of scholars meet their specific challenges, as well as keeping your whole class on track.
+Below are suggested resources and tips to help you determine which small-group lessons and goals will best help your reading emergencies and cusp scholars.

 You should use your scheduled Reading time (50 minutes) for intervention and continue to have a separate Guided Reading block (30 minutes).
-Continue to teach Shared Text and Read Aloud to the whole class.
+You should continue to teach Shared Text and Read Aloud to the whole class.

 - Engagement During Independent Reading: All kids need time to practice and enjoy reading.
 Often the kids who struggle most are the ones who spend the least amount of time reading.
 These kids may not have found books they love, or they may have poor reading stamina.
-Your job is to match kids with great books they will love and to hold them accountable for reading. - Be Strategic About Lesson Structure: You do not need to teach a whole-class lesson every day.
+Your job is to match kids with great books they will love and to hold them accountable for reading. - Be Strategic About Lesson Structure: You do not need to teach a whole-class lesson as you would during a normal Reading lesson.
 For example, you may divide scholars into two small groups instead of teaching a whole-group lesson.
-However you must have scholars read independently and discuss books in partnerships daily, and shop for books at least once a week.
+However, you must have scholars read independently and discuss books in partnerships daily, and shop for books at least once a week.
 Failing to include these parts of the Reading lesson will negatively impact scholar growth. - Tactics of Great Readers: Look at the 5 tactics of great readers as a starting place to help you analyze how to best support kids.
 Often when scholars move to higher reading levels and are faced with more challenging texts, they need to revisit these key strategies.
-For example, when reading an easier text, a scholar may have been able to automatically make a mind movie when the tagging of dialogue was clear; but now that she's confronted with untagged dialogue and multiple characters in a conversation, this skill is breaking down.
+For example, when reading an easier text, a scholar may have been able to automatically make a mind movie when the tagging of dialogue was clear; but now that she's confronted with untagged dialogue and multiple characters in a conversation, this skill is breaking down. - Additional Resources: - Prior Units: Don't assume that just because you taught a unit, scholars have truly internalized the thinking work that you taught.
+Look back at the units you've already taught to identify teaching points that merit re-teaching based on your data and your study of scholar work. - Text Levels: Use what you know about text levels to plan goals for kids.
+Identify goals for scholars who are reading in the same text band. - Leveled Literacy Intervention: Use the Level Literacy Intervention resources and materials to tailor small-group instruction.